 Businesses, non-profit organizations, or charities with lost revenue due to the COVID-19 pandemic may be eligible for a direct subsidy to cover part of their commercial rent or property expenses from September 27, 2020, until June 2021.
 Applicants eligible for the base subsidy may also be eligible for lockdown support if your business location is significantly affected by a public health order for a week or more.

-Payments have been deferred for customers of Alberta credit unions and Alberta utility customers.
+Payments have been deferred for customers of Alberta credit unions, Alberta utility customers, WCB premiums.
 The deadline for corporate tax payments and installment payments has been extended depending on your filing date.

 This taxable benefit provides $1,000.00 for a 2-week period for employed and self-employed individuals who are directly affected by COVID-19 and who cannot apply for Employment Insurance (EI) benefits.
 You may apply up to a total of 13 eligibility periods (26 weeks) between September 27, 2020 and September 25, 2021, and must apply every two weeks.